 The Stanford University School of Medicine is replacing its outmoded research buildings with new state-of-the-art facilities designed to support contemporary translational research.
-The new facilities will accommodate 21st century medical advancements and enable the development of new medical innovations.
-The new buildings will feature integrated laboratory suites, with easier access between labs and support facilities, enabling transparency, flexibility, and collaboration.
-The new facilities will be surrounded by landscaped areas and tree-lined walkways.
+The new facilities will accommodate 21st century medical advancements and enable the development of new medical innovations, featuring integrated laboratory suites, with easier access between labs and support facilities, enabling transparency, flexibility, and collaboration.

-The first phase of School of Medicine development (BioMedical Innovations Building 1, or "BMI-1") features four above-grade floors of research labs and light-filled gathering places, and a lower basement level for utility support, as well as a connective tunnel to other nearby research facilities.
+The first phase of School of Medicine development (BioMedical Innovations Building 1, or "BMI-1") is now complete, having received a certificate of occupancy in Spring 2021, and features four above-grade floors of research labs and light-filled gathering places, and a lower basement level for utility support, as well as a connective tunnel to other nearby research facilities.
 Building interiors were designed for best practices for laboratory design safety and space allocation, with a flexible template to maximize efficient use of space and ease of renovation.
 The four above-grade floors provide space for a mix of disciplines, basic and clinical research, wet and dry labs, and leading-edge translational studies.
-BMI-1 is now substantially complete, with a certificate of occupancy anticipated in Fall 2020.